RolandChristensen/developer-journal/_drafts/git.md

 * Clearly name your *commits* so you and others know what was done.

 Now, to ammend the last commit:
-`$ git commit --amend` will add recent changes staged into the last commit as if the previous commit never happened.
+`git commit --amend` will add recent changes staged into the last commit as if the previous commit never happened.

 ***Warning***: This should not be done if you have pushed it to a public server others may have pulled from.
 This approach is used to update local changes only!

 1. Find a place to add a harmless, but useful comment in the code.
-2. Update the last commit with something like: `$ git commit --amend -m "Some new commit message"
+2. Update the last commit with something like: `$ git commit --amend -m "Some new commit message"`

 Below is the output of Git log for my example repo, still only showing one commit, but containing the comment change with the new commit message.
 ```